Utah Administrative Code

 (5) An applicant who is found to be cheating on the EPPP examination or in any way invalidating the integrity of the examination shall automatically be given a failing score and shall not be permitted to retake the examination for a period of at least three years or as determined by the Division in collaboration with the Board.

-(6) In accordance with Section 58-1-203 and Subsection 58-61-304(1)(g), an applicant for the EPPP or the Utah Psychologist Law and Ethics Examination must pass the examinations within one year from the date of the psychologist application for licensure.
-If the applicant does not pass the examinations within one year, the pending psychologist application will be denied.
+(6) In accordance with Section 58-1-203 and Subsection 58-61-304(1)(g), an applicant for the EPPP or the Utah Psychologist Law and Ethics Examination shall pass the examinations within one year from the date of the psychologist application for licensure.
+If the applicant does not pass the examinations within one year, the pending psychologist application shall be denied.
 The applicant may continue to register to take the EPPP examination under the procedures outlined in Subsection R156-61-302c(4).

 In accordance with Subsections 58-61-304(1)(e) and (f), to be approved by the Division in collaboration with the Board as a supervisor of psychology or mental health therapy training, an individual shall: